 Specialized software programs like Quester are also available for those looking for the most comprehensive suite of digital marketing data sources possible.
 These programs provide deep insights into consumer data across different streams, and more.

 Search platforms are among the most common data sources for digital marketing.
-Search engines such as Google or Bing offer valuable insights into users’ online behaviours and interests, while social media networks like Twitter, LinkedIn and Facebook are great places to find trends in customer opinions.
+Search engines such as Google or Bing offer valuable insights into users’ online behaviors and interests, while social media networks like Twitter, LinkedIn, and Facebook are great places to find trends in customer opinions.

 All these options provide an invaluable source of information that can be used to inform strategic decision-making for any digital marketing campaign.

 DIY Data Collection